 Farmers count on the seed industry to provide seeds that bring high yields and help reduce the cost of production.
 The global concerns about pollution are driving the increase in the use of biofuels.
-Biofuel offers various advantages when compared to fossil fuels in terms of reducing pollution, which is one of the primary reasons of governments taking up initiatives to produce biodiesel.
+Biofuel offers various advantages when compared to fossil fuels in terms of reducing pollution, which is one of the primary reasons governments are taking up initiatives to produce biodiesel.

-Middle east and Africa Seed Market - By Crop Type:
+Middle East and Africa Seed Market - By Crop Type:

-Middle east and Africa Seed Market - By Seed Trait:
+Middle East and Africa Seed Market - By Seed Trait:

+Monsanto, DuPont, and Bayer Crop Science are some key players are dominating the Middle East and African seed markets.
 Existing companies such as Monsanto and Syngenta have been actively involved in the acquisition of regional players to strengthen their market presence.

 The Middle East and Africa seed market is valued at USD 4.44 billion in 2023, growing at a CAGR of 8.24% during the forecast period 2023 to 2028.